notAperson535/OneClick-macOS-Simple-KVM/docs/windows-install.md

 ### Getting `Your CPU does not support KVM extensions` on AMD processors

 For those with AMD EPYC/Ryzen processor or later, Nested Virtualization (required for KVM) [is not supported on Windows 10](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/user-guide/enable-nested-virtualization#amd-epyc--ryzen-processor-or-later).
-So you have to upgrade to Windows 11.
+You will have to upgrade to Windows 11.